RobotLocomotion/drake/drake/doc/models.rst

 Introduction
 ============

-This document discusses how physical objects (i.e. robots and other objects such as furniture) are represented in Drake .
+This document discusses how physical objects (i.e., robots and other objects such as furniture) are represented in Drake .

-The representations of physical objects are modelled in Drake declaratively with either URDF (Unified Robot Description Format) or SDF, which are both XML formats.
+The representations of physical objects are modelled in Drake declaratively with either URDF (Unified Robot Description Format) or SDF (Simulation Description Format), which are both XML formats.

 * `SDF Reference <http://sdformat.org/>`_

-* `URDF Reference <urdf/drakeURDF.html#://>`_
+* `Drake's version of URDF <urdf/drakeURDF.html#://>`_.
+Drake's URDF has extensions to the `official ROS URDF <http://wiki.ros.org/urdf/XML>`_.

 The target audience for this document is for those who want to model a physical object in Drake.
 You should have some understanding of XML formats, and be able to run Drake.
 However, you don't need to know C++.
-This document is not meant as a tutorial of creating URDF/SDF files, which you can find elsewhere.
+This document is not meant as a tutorial for creating URDF/SDF files, which you can find elsewhere.
+But it does provide enough reference material for someone to edit or create a representation of an object for Drake, by defining the terminology and providing a brief description of what's in a model file.

 In this document, we call the URDF or SDF representation of the object a model.
 The model of an object will describe the object's physical properties, for example, visual properties to describe the appearance of an object.
 The object's physical form can be approximated by geometric primitives, such as cylinders or spheres, or by a more-detailed triangular mesh.

 Other physical properties that can be described in an URDF/SDF file include dynamic properties (how the object moves), with the parameters mass and